 Abdullah sent a tough signal: he fired the critic from the state-run body of clerics who set the rules for Saudi life.

 As one of the world’s largest oil exporters, Saudi Arabia is governed by a mix of tribal traditions and perhaps the world’s strictest interpretation of Islam.
+Its royal family prefers to act quietly in the background, shies away from direct confrontation, avoids putting itself on the line and prefers slow paced change to radical reform.

 But Abdullah, who died Friday at the age of 90 after nearly two decades in power, acted at times with unusual forcefulness for a Saudi monarch.
 At home, the results were reforms, including advancements for women, that were startling – for the kingdom at least – and a heavy crackdown against al-Qaida militants.
 Abroad, his methods translated into a powerful assertion of Saudi Arabia’s influence around the Middle East.